ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 Leadership transitions within the program helped distribute responsibility and ensure continuity, while ongoing community participation demonstrated that peer review remains a collective effort.

-Increasing submissions mean we expect to add more editors to our board in 2026.
-We will also extend our automation processes, and formulate policies on the use of AI/LLLMs in developing and maintaining rOpenSci packages.
+Increasing submissions mean we hope to add more editors to our board in 2026.
+We will also expand our automation processes, and formulate policies on the use of AI/LLMs in developing and maintaining rOpenSci packages.

 ## Strengthening shared infrastructure: R-Universe